connormccafferty/react-app-template/README.md

 # Feature: Channels

 This repo is a simple demonstration of the [Channel API](https://cdn.openfin.co/docs/javascript/stable/InterApplicationBus.Channel.html) in an Openfin/React Application.
+Launching the app creates a channel provider, clicking the Create Child Window button will create a new window and join the channel as a client upon creation.

 ### How to use this: